 All fundraising conducted on behalf of the University's faculties, colleges, schools, and divisions is done in service to academic plans and priorities approved by the Provost with the involvement of principals, deans and faculty.
 Endowed gifts from alumni and friends enable U of T to offer financial support to exceptional students, attract outstanding professors and researchers, and create unique and innovative programs.
-Endowed gifts are indispensable to our pursuit of excellence, equity and global impact as they provide a permanent and stable source of funding for scholarship, chairs and other vital priorities.
-As of April 30, 2023, the size of the university's endowment was \$3.3 billion, the majority of which was in support of student aid (\$1.4 billion), chairs and professorships (\$952 million), and research and teaching programs (\$913 million).
+Endowed gifts are indispensable to our pursuit of excellence, equity, and global impact as they provide a permanent and stable source of funding for scholarships, chairs, and other vital priorities.
+As of April 30, 2024, the size of the university's endowment was \$3.6 billion, the majority of which was in support of student aid (\$1.5 billion), chairs and professorships (\$1.0 billion), and research and teaching programs (\$1.0 billion).